CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 * If content availability is 1 its corresponding tile availability must also be 1.
 Otherwise, it would be possible to specify content files that are not reachable by the tiles of the tileset.
 * If content availability is 0 and its corresponding tile availability is 1 then the tile is considered to be an empty tile.
-* When a subtree has at least one tile with content, content availability is required.
-If no tile in the subtree has content, then content availability is disallowed.

 ![Content Availability](figures/content-availability.jpg)